-Design leads always start with portfolios when reviewing candidates.
+Recruiters and design leads always start with portfolios when reviewing candidates.
 That’s why all UX designers – juniors and seniors alike – need an impressive UX portfolio.
 Though putting one together might seem daunting, once you get an idea of what it takes, the rest comes quickly.
-So, let’s get started by checking out some awesome UX portfolio examples:
+So, let’s get you going by checking out some of the best UX portfolio examples:

 Kyle Kovacs

 This example shows: consistency is the key to creating a stunning UX portfolio on a tight schedule.
 Kyle uses the same font throughout the portfolio, adjusting only its size or weight.
 This results in a sleek look.
 Also, he’s frugal with words on his portfolio’s landing page.
 This is in line with the newest UX portfolio trend: minimalist writing.
-Many designers add long sentences of eloquent introduction to their home page, and in most cases, it reads awkward or even forced.
+Many designers add long sentences of eloquent introduction to their home page, and in most cases, it can feel awkward or even forced.
 Don’t be afraid to keep it brief on your landing page!
-Design leads and recruiters care about design skills first.
+Design leads and recruiters prioritize design skills above all else.
 And your personality can shine on your About page, like Kyle’s.

 Maxwell’s UX portfolio website is an impressive showcase of his skills as a UI/UX designer & creative lead.
 The site’s design is pristine and intuitive, reflecting Marra’s commitment to user-centric design principles alongside his understanding of the latest UX portfolio trends.
 His projects – which range from the redesign of a budgeting app to a winter sports app – highlight his ability to translate innovative ideas into delightful digital experiences.